Previously you’ve learned about atomic structure

 to form the four major classes of macromolecules or biological molecules.

-So in this lecture you’ll learn to identify what the monomers and polymers are
+So in this lecture, you’ll learn to identify what the monomers and polymers

 and discuss why we can’t eat grass.

 So let’s begin by taking a look at how macromolecules come together.

 All organic macromolecules are composed of hydrocarbon chains with additional functional groups.

 By hydrocarbon we mean simply hydrogens and carbons covalently bonded to each other.

 In this example you can see the hydrogen carbons in black and white